roddhjav/pass-import/README.md

   --del CHAR            Provide an alternative CSV delimiter character.
 Default: ',' --cols COLS           CSV expected columns to map columns to credential attributes.
 Only used by the csv importer.
   --config CONFIG       Set a config file.
-Default: '.import'
+Default: '.import' --filter FILTER       Export whole entries matching a JSONPath filter
+                        expression.
+Default: (none)

+                        This field can be:
+                         - a string JSONPath expression
+                         - an absolute path to a file containing a JSONPath filter expression.

+                        List of supported filter: https://github.com/h2non/jsonpath-ng

+                        Example:
+                         - '$.entries[*].tags[?@="Defaults"]' : Export only entries with a tag matching 'Defaults'

 Help related optional arguments:
   -l, --list            List the supported password managers.